 Sottsass founded his design and architecture studio in Milan in 1947 and his work for design consultant Olivetti from 1958, resulted in many iconic pieces.
 His triumphant works, including design, painting, furniture design, objects and ceramics led to a retrospective exhibition organised in is honour by the International Design Zentrum in Berlin in 1976.
 The exhibitions was also put on display at the Venice Biennial and the Musée des Arts Décoratifs in Paris.
 Examples of his work for Venini include “Yemen” and “Oman”.

-Shop Venini on WallpaperSTORE*
+Shop Venini on Frankbros

 Shop by Category: